 When a married couple decides to end their relationship, having to work their way through a divorce can be a difficult process.
 Individuals who have children together have an even harder time, especially when the stresses of dealing with a child custody battle are added into the mix.
-When it comes to making a child custody decision, Alaska family courts will always make a choice based on what they believe is in the best interests of the child or children – it is important for both parents involved in this process to have a deep understanding of parental rights and family law in the state of Alaska.
+When it comes to making a child custody decision, Alaska child custody courts will always make a choice based on what they believe is in the best interests of the child or children – it is important for both parents involved in this process to have a deep understanding of parental rights and family law in the state of Alaska.
 Getting a free consultation from an Alaska child custody attorney is a good first step to securing your parental rights.

 Some of the factors that judges will take into consideration include, but are not limited to, the following: